 Here's an example of a real such attack and why it was effective (Numbers explained below):

-(3,4) Authentication-Results, Received-SPF and Arc-Authentication-Results: These are the fields that indicates the receiver's (Gmail) calculated authenticity of the email.
-Note that in all tests, the email address from the X-Sender-ID is selected as the identity to test with (As indicated in the X-Auth-Id field) and that all tests pass successfully - the email is 'authentic'
+(3,4) Authentication-Results, Received-SPF and Arc-Authentication-Results: These are the fields that indicate the receiver's (Gmail) calculated authenticity of the email.
+Note that in all tests, the email address from the X-Sender-ID is selected as the identity to test with (indicated in the X-Auth-Id field) and that all tests pass successfully: in this sense, the email is "authentic."

 (5) Return Path: This field is what the mail server would use if the end-user chooses to reply to sender.
-The hackers spoofed the "Reply To" field with an address that is presented to the end-user but does not exist, however any actual reply from the recipient will be routed to the attacker.
+The hackers spoofed the "Reply To" field with an address that is presented to the end-user, but does not exist.
+Any actual reply from the recipient, however, would be routed to the attacker.

 What Is Google Doing About It?

-A quick search in Google's reporting system reveals that they don't see SPF vulnerabilities as critical.
-Therefore, not prioritized to be fixed.
+A search in Google's reporting system reveals that they don't see SPF vulnerabilities as critical.
+We assume that this issue is not prioritized to be fixed.
 If we hear differently, we will update this blog.

 What Can I do?

-In many phishing attacks we described, we started by the regular 'educate your users', 'suspect every email', 'look at the links', etc. etc. But this is one examples when the end-users can do nothing.
+This is an example of phishing where the end-users can do nothing to prevent an attack.
 Their email client shows an authentic email of an internal sender and there's no warning in the email to indicate anything is wrong with it.
 In this case, you do need another layer of security on top of the default security from Google.